 - String#match

-Matches a string against a regex pattern, returning MatchData or nil.
-Use match? for boolean results.
+Match a Ruby string against a regex pattern with String#match, returning MatchData with captures and positions or nil.
+Use match? for faster boolean checks.

 - String#match

-Search a string for a pattern and return a MatchData object.
-Takes a regexp or string pattern and optional start position.
+Search a string for a pattern and return MatchData, or nil if no match is found, using a regexp, string pattern, or optional start position.

 - String#match?